-2. It is recommended that the River Hamble Harbour Board agrees that the following options are taken forward for incorporation into next year's budget:

-(i).
-To apply a flat rate charge for Harbour Dues in respect of all drystacked vessel berths at a rate of £100 for each berth per annum, enabling a flexible launching regime and ensuring that Harbour Dues are paid in respect of launches which are not currently captured.

-(ii).
-To apply the following annual Harbour Authority mooring rates for permanently moored fishing vessels at Warsash:

-- <8m £1000

-- >8m <9.5m £1100

-- >9.5m £1200
+- 2. It is recommended that the River Hamble Harbour Management Committee notes and supports the following options being taken forward for Board consideration with any increases being incorporated into next year's budget: - (i) To apply a flat rate charge for Harbour Dues in respect of all drystacked vessel berths for each berth per annum at a rate to be decided, enabling a flexible launching regime and ensuring that Harbour Dues are paid in respect of launches which are not currently captured. - (ii) To apply the following annual Harbour Authority mooring rates for permanently moored fishing vessels at Warsash: - <8m £1000 - >8m <9.5m £1100 - >9.5m £1200

-(iii).
-To increase daily launching charges, payable according to length overall and power as follows:
+- (iii) To increase daily launching charges, payable according to length overall and power as follows:

 - Under 6m and under 10hp free;

 - Under 6m and over 10hp £5 (formerly £4);

 - Over 6m and over 10hp £8 (formerly £6).